Executive Dialogues

 Going Global: London, Managed Remotely from New York

-The creative direction and production oversight came from New York — communicating brand standards, studio aesthetics, and framing remotely through a detailed shoot brief, with real-time direction across time zones during the shoot itself.
-Post-production was handled centrally in New York, following the same rapid turnaround model as every prior dialogue, with output that matched the quality bar set in NYC.
+Creative direction and production oversight came entirely from New York — communicated through a detailed shoot brief, with real-time direction across time zones during the shoot itself.
+Post-production followed the same rapid turnaround model as every prior dialogue.
+Same brand standard, same production quality — different continent.

-With the format established, the Executive Dialogues program moved to its first standalone production — a full studio built inside the PubMatic New York office, timed to coincide with Advertising Week when senior customer executives were already in the city.
-The logic was sound: rather than ask busy executives to travel for an interview, bring the studio to where they already were.
+With the format established, the program moved to its first standalone production — a full studio built inside the PubMatic New York office, timed to coincide with Advertising Week when senior customer executives were already in the city.
+Four customer interviews in a single day, back-to-back, with Rajeev as the anchor for every conversation.

-The full FY'25 series ultimately included conversations with Butler/Till, NVIDIA, Scope3, WPP Media, The Coca-Cola Company, Instacart, IPG Mediabrands, FreeWheel, Xumo, Roku, DIGITS, and dentsu — a partner roster that reflects both the reach of the program and the relationships PubMatic has built across the industry.
+No meaningful gaps between sessions, no time for set resets, intense schedule pressure throughout.
+The day wrapped on schedule.
+The full FY'25 series included conversations with partners across holding companies, streaming platforms, and brand advertisers — a roster that reflects both the reach of the program and the relationships PubMatic has built across the industry.

 The Hub and the Social Engine

-We built a dedicated Executive Dialogues hub on our website, housing the full series in one place with partner logos, video thumbnails, and Rajeev's name and title anchoring the page.
-Clean, browsable, and built to grow as the series expands.
-The hub gives the program permanence — a destination that sales teams can point to, partners can share, and prospects can discover on their own time.
+Every dialogue needed a home — and a reason to keep traveling after it was published.
+We built a dedicated Executive Dialogues hub, housing the full series with partner logos, video thumbnails, and Rajeev's name and title anchoring the page.
+Clean, browsable, and built to grow.

 Impact